tanish200614/Algorithm-Practice-Platform/README.md

 ## Overview
 The platform allows users to write, submit, and test Python code for algorithmic problems directly in the browser.
-Submitted code is executed in a secure backend sandbox, which enforces time and memory limits while collecting execution statistics.
+Submitted code runs securely in a backend sandbox with time and memory limits, and the frontend displays execution results clearly and interactively.
-The frontend provides a clean, interactive editor and displays detailed results for each submission.

 ## Tech Stack
 - **Frontend:** React, JavaScript, HTML, CSS